Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Get-AzNetworkWatcherReachabilityReport.md

 ### COMPLEX PARAMETER PROPERTIES
 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-#### PARAMETER <IAzureReachabilityReportParameters>: Geographic and time constraints for Azure reachability report.
+#### REACHABILITYREPORT <IAzureReachabilityReportParameters>: Geographic and time constraints for Azure reachability report.
   - `EndTime <DateTime>`: The end time for the Azure reachability report.
   - `ProviderLocationCountry <String>`: The name of the country.
   - `StartTime <DateTime>`: The start time for the Azure reachability report.